onqtam/headjack/src/introduction.md

 # Headjack - the base layer of cyberspace

-Headjack is a blockchain that links sovereign identities to content throughout time.
+Headjack is a blockchain that links sovereign identities to content at [web-scale](web_scale.md).
 Key points:

 - Creation is fundamentally different from transfers and exchange of value - the design space around trust & data availability for media and identity is different from finance.